 The interim restriction(s) will be confirmed by written notification to the student and shall remain in effect until the conclusion of a process, without undue delay, in accordance with the Student Accountability Process and policies.
-Violations of interim restrictions may result in suspension or expulsion from the College.
+Violations of interim restrictions may result in action up to and including suspension or expulsion from the College.